EMPLOYMENT AGREEMENTS

 WORKPLACE POLICIES

 Clear workplace policies and procedures support employment agreements and mean everyone knows how things are meant to be done.
-This link provides help in some key areas.
+Employment NZ has useful guidance around this.

 FREE TRAINING ON EMPLOYER RIGHTS AND OBLIGATIONS